Kshitij978/Three.js-Project/README.md

 # Three.js-Project
-Importing 3D model to web using three.js
+Importing 3D model made in blender (.gltf) to web using three.js